Anri-Binumi/mixup-test-v1/docs/README.txt

 Download Zend Framework from here: http://framework.zend.com/releases/ZendFramework-1.12.0/ZendFramework-1.12.0-minimal.zip

-Unpack the ZendFramework-1.12.0-minimal.zip somewhere OUTSIDE of the Zend Base project folder.
+Unpack the ZendFramework-1.12.0-minimal.zip somewhere OUTSIDE of the project folder.
-Adjust the path in "public/index.php" to point to the unpacked Zend Framework library folder (/path/to/ZendFramework-1.12.0-minimal/library) !
+Adjust the path in "public/index.php" to point to the unpacked Zend Framework library folder (/path/to/ZendFramework-1.12.0-minimal/library).

 2. Edit your hosts file